mattermost/docs/source/administration/config-settings.rst

 Link previews are requested by the server, meaning the Mattermost server must be connected to the internet for previews to be displayed.
 This connection can be established through a `firewall or outbound proxy <https://docs.mattermost.com/install/outbound-proxy.html>`__ in environments where direct internet connectivity is not given or security policies make this necessary.

-**True**: Website link previews, image link previews and YouTube previews are enabled on the server.
+**True**: Website link previews, image link previews, and YouTube previews are enabled on the server.
 Users can enable or disable website previews for themselves from **Account Settings > Display > Website Link Previews**.

-**False**: Website link previews, image link previews and YouTube previews are disabled.
+**False**: Website link previews, image link previews, and YouTube previews are disabled.
 The server does not request metadata for any links sent in messages.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableLinkPreviews": true`` with options ``true`` and ``false``.                                                        |